saendu/jekyll/_pages/projects.md

 **Tech**: NodeJS, Express
 **Github**: [HomeControl](https://github.com/saendu/homecontrol)

-I always wanted to control my room via Siri but Apple solution does not work in Switerland and most other products do not support Siri.
+I always wanted to control my room via Siri but Apple solution does not work in Switzerland and most other products do not support Siri.
 The Home Control project allows me to control my IKEA smart plugs with Siri.
 It consists of a simple Express backend with an API that controls an IKEA gateway.

 If you wanna know more, read my article [Hey Siri, I wanna sleep!]({{ site.baseurl }}/home-automation) that describes the project in detail.